udontur/turix/README.md

 - [x] Use a better emoji picker that acutally works
 - [x] Window rule (kitty + others)
 - [ ] Merge the laptop config with host specific config files
+- [ ] hyprlock: laptop startup

 ### 🎇 Features that I have no idea how to add
-- [ ] Set default applications without crashing home manager (mime apps does crash it)
+- [ ] Set default applications without crashing home manager (mime apps list does crash it)
 - [ ] Make zen declarative (thinking of copying the firefox profiles automatically)

 ## 🤨 Tips and Tricks